 Chronicling Essie's eventful life, the book explores her influence on her husband's early career and how she later achieved her own unique political voice.
 Essie's friendships with a host of literary icons and world leaders, her renown as a fierce defender of justice, her defiant testimony before Senator Joseph McCarthy's infamous anti-communist committee, and her unconventional open marriage that endured for over 40 years—all are brought to light in the pages of this inspiring biography.
 Essie's indomitable personality shines through, as do her contributions to United States and twentieth-century world history.

-Barbara Ransby is professor in the departments of African American Studies, Gender and Women Studies, and History, and director of the Gender and Women Studies Program, University of Illinois, Chicago.
-She is author of the award-winning Ella Baker and the Black Freedom Movement, and a respected scholar-activist for many years.
+Barbara Ransby is professor in the departments of African American Studies, Gender and Women Studies, and History, and director of the Gender and Women's Studies Program, University of Illinois, Chicago.

 TITLES IN RELATED CATEGORIES